Rizzoli Bookstore: History

 Rizzoli closed most of its national locations except for its flagship store in 2001.

 In 2010, Rizzoli Bookstore opened a boutique store in the Italian food megastore Eataly, featuring nearly 400 titles related to food and drink.
 In 2012, a similar store opened in Saks Fifth Avenue, featuring a curated selection of books on fashion, design, entertaining, interiors, special travel destinations and New York.

 On April 11, 2014, Rizzoli closed its flagship store on West 57th Street in New York, under the protest of customers and preservationists, when its lease expired.
 The LeFrak Organization and Vornado Realty Trust, which had owned the building since 2006, planned to raze it and two adjoining buildings.
 Demolition started shortly after the bookstore closed.
 The New York City Landmarks Preservation Commission had refused to warrant landmark status for the building, noting that the interior design dated only to 1985 and that there was not enough original substance from the 1919 building left.
 The decision and the way the decision was made by the Landmarks Preservation Commission was criticized by the editorial board of the New York Times.

 Rizzoli reopened at its current Broadway location in July 2015.
 The bookstore is now one of the key features of the NoMad Piazza, a pedestrian area cordoned off as part of the NYC Open Streets initiative.

-In 2015 Arnoldo Mondadori Editore acquired the parent divisions RCS Libri and Rizzoli International Publications from RCS MediaGroup.
+In 2015, Arnoldo Mondadori Editore acquired the parent divisions RCS Libri and Rizzoli International Publications from RCS MediaGroup.
 In 2016, the RCS Libri was dismantled by the new owner, which Rizzoli International Publications and Rizzoli Bookstore were owned by Mondadori Electa S.p.A., another subsidiary of the group instead.

 In popular culture

-Rizzoli Bookstore has been used as a prominent location in the films Falling in Love (1984), Manhattan (1979), and True Story (2015), in addition to television series such as Seinfeld.
+Rizzoli Bookstore at 712 Fifth Avenue was used as a prominent location in the films Falling in Love (1984), Manhattan (1979), and True Story (2015), in addition to television series such as Seinfeld.